gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 ```

 The Notepad process could not be shutdown gracefully and thus was forcefully killed.
-Graceful shutdown was not possible because it had an active modal dialog.
+Graceful shutdown was not possible because the process had an active modal dialog.

 #### More Examples